YinTat/yintat.github.io/_teaching/cse535-winter19.md

 # CSE 535: Theory of Optimization and Continuous Algorithms

 The design of algorithms is traditionally a discrete endeavor.
 However, many advances have come from a continuous viewpoint.
-Typically, a continuous process, deterministic or randomized is designed (or shown) to have desirable properties, such as approaching an optimal solution or a desired distribution, and an algorithm is derived from this by appropriate discretization.
-In interesting and general settings, the current fastest methods are a consequence of this perspective.
-We will discuss several examples in the context of high-dimensional optimization and sampling.
+In this course, we focus on the design of convex optimization and sampling algorithms.
+Via examples, we will explain some of the following concepts
++ Reduction
++ Elimination
++ Conditioning
++ Geometrization
++ Expansion
++ Sparsification
++ Acceleration
++ Decomposition
+We hope that these concepts will help students become a designer instead of a consumer of continuous algorithms.

 This course is offered in Georgia Tech at the same time by [Santosh Vempala](https://santoshv.github.io/contalgos.html).